 Your lender can repossess your car at any time after you default on the auto loan in most states.
 However, a voluntary surrender is initiated by you, the borrower.
 You arrange a drop-off time and location that works for both you and the lender.

 The repossessed car is then sold at an auction and the money raised there goes towards whatever you owe.
-The exact intricacies and legal processes of a repossession, both voluntary and forced, vary from state to state.
+The exact intricacies and legal processes of a vehicle repossession, both voluntary and involuntary, vary from state to state.

 You can find out the specifics of your state’s laws regarding auto repossessions by contacting your attorney general’s office.

 A repossession of any kind is serious business when it comes to your credit score.
-However, voluntary surrender of your vehicle won’t impact your credit scores quite as much as a forced repossession.
+However, voluntary surrender of your vehicle won’t impact your credit quite as much as an involuntary repossession.

-The negative item on your credit report is also listed differently for a voluntary repossession versus a forced repo.
+The negative item on your credit report is also listed differently for a voluntary repossession versus an involuntary repossession.
 Future lenders can see that you willingly gave up your car to repay your debt.
 So, while it’s still not ideal, it’s a slight advantage compared to your other option.

 How long does a voluntary repossession stay on your credit report?